 Sophomore Entry Program

-The Sophomore Entry Program provides an opportunity for University of Mississippi freshmen to earn guaranteed seats in the professional pharmacy program upon completion of three years of pre-pharmacy coursework, avoiding the competitive selection process for regular entry admission.
+The Sophomore Entry Program provides an opportunity for University of Mississippi freshmen to earn preferred admission status in the professional pharmacy program upon completion of pre-pharmacy coursework as well as an application and interview prior to their final year of pre-pharmacy requirements.
 All students who complete the three-year pre-pharmacy curriculum and first year of the professional curriculum will also receive a Bachelor of Science in Pharmaceutical Sciences.
 Upon earning the BSPS at the end of the first year of the professional program (senior year), students will complete three additional years of study in the professional program before earning a Doctor of Pharmacy (Pharm.D.) and sitting for the national licensure exam to practice pharmacy.

 Eligibility and Deadline: May 1